 Is It Hard to Become a Graphic Designer?

-I will show you that becoming a graphic designer it’s not that hard if you first understand some general criteria.
+So in this post, I will show you that becoming a graphic designer it’s not that hard if you understand some general criteria first.

 Understanding what is graphic design will give you a good idea of how hard learning graphic design would be for you.
 This is the first step in knowing whether you can actually stick with it long enough to become a designer.